OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Import-Module.md

 ### -PassThru

-Returns an object representing the item with which you're working.
-By default, this cmdlet does not generate any output.
+Returns an object representing the imported module.
+By default, this cmdlet doesn't generate any output.

 ```yaml
 Type: System.Management.Automation.SwitchParameter